-- 3. Place the outlet end of sewer hose into disposal opening. - 4.
-Open the Black Waste Valve with a quick pull and make sure there are no sags in the hose.
+- 3. Place the outlet end of sewage drain hose into disposal opening. - 4.
+Open the Black Waste Tank Drain valve with a quick pull and make sure there are no sags in the hose.
 Move the hose gently about to dislodge any waste and ensure complete drainage.
-Close Black Waste Valve as soon as tank is empty.
+Close Black Waste Tank Drain valve as soon as tank is empty.

-1st - Pull Black Waste Valve to drain Black Water (sewage) tank - then close.
+1st - Pull Black Waste Tank Drain valve to drain Black Water (sewage) tank - then close.

-2nd - Pull Gray Waste Valve to drain Gray Water (sink/shower) tank - then close.
+2nd - Pull Gray Waste Tank Drain valve to drain Gray Water (sink/ shower) tank - then close.

-Holding Tank Waste Valves (Located in water service center) -Typical View
+Holding Tank Drain Valves (Located in water service center) -Typical View